ESPAÑOL

 • The child must appear in person with both parents at the Consulate.

-• Adults may register themselves.
+• Adults may complete the registration themselves.

-3. Valid Official IDs for All Parties Involved
+1. Valid Official IDs for All Parties Involved

 • Minors may present: